onnokleen/alfred/README.md

 install_github("onnokleen/alfred")
 ```

+### ToDo
+- Better error warning in case of non-existing FRED identifier

 ### Terms of use

 When using the FRED%copy; API, you are agreeing to be bound by the FRED® API Terms of Use, see https://research.stlouisfed.org/docs/api/terms_of_use.html.